garronej/ts-promisify/README.md

 # ts-promisify

+IMPORTANT NOTE:
+I now beleve that the process of promisifiying functions should be left to the developer and not handled by a module.

 TypeScript module to program sequentially in node.js

 In javaScript/TypeScrip long running functions does not return the result directly but via a callback function.